shescitech/TIFR_Mask_Efficiency/README.md

 # Open source design for mask efficiency testing

-The project consists of all code design and documentation to design face mask efficiency tester
+The project consists of all code design and documentation to design face mask efficiency tester and enhancer.

 ## Publication
 Have a look at our publication to get more insight of our work